NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Time-sharing of expensive hardware, not the cheap sockets

-The marketing messages "New Modular Technology" and "The Module is in the cable!" are wild imaginations.
+The marketing messages "New Modular Technology" and "The Module is in the cable!" are wild imaginations of people without the necessary electronics knowledge.

 What do the manufacturer mean by this statement?